R0GGER/iperf3-webui/README.md

 Feel free to open an Issue for feature requests, bug reports, or suggestions.

 Pull Requests (PRs) are very welcome!
-If you fix a bug, improve the UI, or add new functionality, submit a PR — let's build it together!
+If you fix a bug, improve the UI, or add new functionality, submit a PR to dev branch — let's build it together!

 When contributing, please make sure your code is clean, readable, and tested.
 Together, we can make the best modern UI for iPerf3!